Rassa-Gvm/MAXHiC/README.md

 The total number of ligations recorded between the fragments located in the two bins.

 #### Baits File
 This is a file containing information about the location of baits or targets in Capture Hi-C. The overlap between baits and bins are calculated and bins are flagged as bait or other_end by the given criterion in the optional arguments section.
-The file must be tab delimited with header in its 1st line containing the following columns:
+The file must be tab delimited without any header line containing the following columns:

 | Chromosome | Annotation | Start | End |